Tomasz Frankowski: Return to Jagiellonia Białystok

 On 23 December 2008, Jagiellonia Białystok announced that Frankowski would rejoin his hometown team on a two-year contract.
 On 28 March 2010, he scored two goals in the 2–0 win over Arka Gdynia, surpassing Friedrich Scherfke and becoming Ekstraklasa's 9th all-time top scorer with 132 goals, the most for any active player.

-On 1 August 2010, Frankowski won his second Polish Supercup with Jagiellonia, scoring the only goal of a win against Lech Poznań.
+On 1 August 2010, Frankowski won his second Polish Super Cup with Jagiellonia, scoring the only goal of a win against Lech Poznań.
 In the 2010–11 season, he was the top scorer for the fourth in his career by scoring 14 goals.
 On 30 March 2013, he scored his 167th goal in top Polish tier, following up with his 168th goal on 6 April in his 295th game, thereby becoming Ekstraklasa's third all-time scorer, exceeding 167 goals mark set in 1950s by Gerard Cieślik.
 He retired after the 2012–13 season.